Smiling older man with gray hair and beard wearing a navy sweater standing on a coastal path with cliffs and ocean in the background.

 Arrow Down icon

-After surgery, your vision will gradually improve as your eyes heal.
-Some patients may still require corrective eyewear for reading or intermediate vision, depending on how the lens was selected.
-Follow-up visits allow us to monitor your progress and fine-tune your visual outcome if needed.
+After surgery, your vision will continue to improve as your eyes heal.
+Most patients achieve clear vision at their chosen focal point, while continuing to use glasses for intermediate and near tasks.
+Follow-up visits allow us to monitor your progress and support a smooth visual outcome.

 Ready for a clearer future?